Special Constables are special people

 Why?
 Because they give up their own time to perform the duties of a police officer around their regular jobs.

-The Special Constabulary is a force of trained volunteers who support their local police.
-There are already some 250 specials in South Wales, who volunteer to give a minimum of four hours of their time each week to ‘Keep South Wales Safe’.
+The Special Constabulary are trained volunteers who support their local police.
+They volunteer to give a minimum of four hours of their time each week to ‘Keep South Wales Safe’.

-If you’re looking for a challenge outside of your everyday job, being a special can open up a world of opportunity.
+If you’re looking for a challenge outside of your everyday job, being a Special Constable can open up a world of opportunity.
 You’ll see more parts of life and human nature than most will ever see, and have the same powers as regular police officers.

 As a special constable, you will:

-Provide a vital link between the organisation and the community, making the people on your patch feel safer
+• Provide a vital link between the organ negation and the community, making the people on your patch feel safer

 Your main duties will be conducting local, intelligence-based patrols and taking part in crime prevention initiatives, but with training available on an ongoing basis, your responsibility as a special will grow with experience.

 South Wales Police have a long term need for Special Constables and as part of our aims to reflect our community we will be running community events in under represented communities across South Wales.